rehypejs/rehype-highlight/readme.md

 ### Example: sanitation

-Applying syntax highlighting in rehype operates on `<code>` elements with certain classes and it injects many more `<span>` elements with classes.
+Applying syntax highlighting in rehype operates on `<code>` elements with certain classes and it injects many `<span>` elements with classes.
 Allowing arbitrary classes is an opening for XSS vulnerabilities.

-Working with user input and HTML generally opens you up to XSS vulnerabilities, so it’s recommend to use sanitation mechanisms, typically being [`rehype-sanitize`][rehype-sanitize].
+Working with user input and HTML generally opens you up to XSS vulnerabilities, so it’s recommend to use sanitation mechanisms, typically [`rehype-sanitize`][rehype-sanitize].
-Because arbitrary classes are one such opening, using `rehype-highlight` with `rehype-sanitize` requires some configuration to make it work.
+Because arbitrary classes are one such opening that `rehype-sanitize` takes care off, using `rehype-highlight` with `rehype-sanitize` requires some configuration to make it work.

 There are two ways to make it work.
-Either by using `rehype-sanitize` first while allow the classes on `<code>` and then using `rehype-highlight`, or alternatively first using `rehype-highlight` and then using `rehype-sanitize` while allowing the classes on `<span>` elements.
+Either by using `rehype-sanitize` first while allowing the classes on `<code>` and then using `rehype-highlight`, or alternatively first using `rehype-highlight` and then using `rehype-sanitize` while allowing the classes on `<span>` elements.
 Using `rehype-sanitize` before `rehype-highlight`:

 ```js